valkey-io/valkey-py/README.md

 ### Pipelines

-The following is a basic example of a [Redis pipeline](https://valkey.io/docs/manual/pipelining/), a method to optimize round-trip calls, by batching Redis commands, and receiving their results as a list.
+The following is a basic example of a [Valkey pipeline](https://redis.io/docs/manual/pipelining/), a method to optimize round-trip calls, by batching Valkey commands, and receiving their results as a list.

 ``` python